 THE PROJECT

-Through the successful use of digital technologies, extremist organisations have adapted their content, form and marketing techniques to reach young people, oftentimes in a seemingly harmless package.
+Through the successful use of digital technologies, extremist organisations have adapted their content, form and marketing techniques to reach young people, frequently in a seemingly harmless package.
 Online gaming has given an unexpected boost to extremist enterprises, as a number of terrorist and extremist organisations have managed to create their own games or ‘occupy’ gaming platforms.

 Civic education is struggling to keep up with this development and finds it difficult to compete with the level of digitization and ‘fun’.
 In addition, digital technologies are instrumentalised to polarize while messages are amplified by social media algorithms on platforms that thrive on hate.